-The details of the Trustee's policies with respect to environmental, social and governance matters are included in Appendix 1 and Appendix 1 forms part of the Trustee's Report.
+The details of the Trustee's policies with respect to environmental, social and governance matters are included in Appendix 1 which forms part of the Trustee's Report.

 A detailed commentary on Responsible Investment is included within Appendix 2, which forms part of the Trustee's Report.